advanderveer/ep/README.md

 - [x] WONT   do content-encoding negotiation, complex: https://github.com/nytimes/gziphandler, deserves dedicated package
 - [x] WONT   add a H/HF method for endpoints that are just the handle/exec func
 - [x] WONT  return an error from handle as well, since that might be a common usecase.
 We want to motivate to move into exec function

+## Brainstorm: better output behaviour composition
+We would like to allow the user to decorate the output with behaviour

+- Render as redirect (possibly preventing further body encoding)
+- Write a header based on what middleware does
+- Set the context for contextual rendering
+- Allow per output behaviour
+- Allow based on context values

+Allow configuration of HeaderHooks hooks that are called by render if the header can still be changed.